What Is Trauma Surgery?

 Trauma surgery refers to the surgical treatment and management of acute, traumatic injuries.
-This branch of surgery deals with injuries sustained due to an impact event, such as a motor vehicle accident, a fall, a gunshot wound, or an industrial accident.
+This branch of surgery deals with injuries sustained due to an impact event, such as a motor vehicle accident, a fall, a gunshot wound, a sports injury, or an industrial accident.

 If the trauma happens to the head, face, or neck, facial reconstruction surgery may be necessary to restore the face’s structure and form.